iterative/cml.dev/content/docs/self-hosted-runners.md

 You might notice that this workflow is quite similar to the [basic use case](/doc/usage).
-The only addition is `cml-runner` and a few environment variables for passing your cloud service credentials to the workflow.
+The only addition is `cml-runner` and a few environment variables for passing your cloud compute credentials to the workflow.

 Note that `cml-runner` will also automatically restart your jobs (whether from a